sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 gen_char_image.py
 ```

 generates images of katakana characters.
+With the default settings, about 1600 images of katakana will be created.

 And